Vadermit/TransPAI/README.md

 Strategic aim
 --------------

->The spatial temporal characteristics of traffic data are mined to predict the future traffic status.
+>Minning the spatial temporal characteristics of transportation data to predict the future transportation status.
 And the saptial temporal characteristics are constantly updated and calibrated with the acquisition of new observation data.

 Tasks and challenges
 --------------